-The Rather Project is an early morning workshop program for K-5th grade students at Lake Dallas Elementary School in the city of Lake Dallas, Texas.
-Local instructors, including students from Lake Dallas High School and community members, teach interactive lessons on the following topics: language arts, STEM (science, technology, engineering, math), sports, movement, fine arts, leadership, or culture studies.
+The Rather Project is an early morning workshop program for 3rd through 5th-grade students at Lake Dallas Elementary School in the city of Lake Dallas, Texas.
+Local instructors, including Lake Dallas Elementary teachers, students from Lake Dallas High School, and community members, teach interactive lessons on the following topics: language arts and culture, STEAM (science, technology, engineering, art, math), sports & movement, and fine arts.

 The mission of The Rather Project is to create opportunities for Lake Dallas Elementary students to spark their interests, ignite their passions, and tackle leadership roles through collaborative workshops offered by secondary students, teachers, and community members.

-By allowing students to to participate in meaningful activities, the program intends to foster personal relationships with instructors who offer a glimpse of the world that exists beyond the classroom (Melaville 2006; Shumer 1994; Toole 1995; Newman 2008).
-Most importantly, the project is an opportunity to engage in intergenerational and community-based learning – two compelling directions leading current-day education reform initiatives (Angelis and Wathen; Loewen 1995; Newman 2008; Melaville 2006).
+By allowing students to participate in meaningful activities, the program intends to foster personal relationships with instructors who offer a glimpse of the world that exists beyond the classroom.
+Most importantly, the Rather Project is an opportunity to engage in intergenerational and community-based learning – two compelling directions leading current-day education reform initiatives.

 While this program has the potential to greatly benefit the students of Lake Dallas Elementary, it is also capable of positively impacting the entire community of Lake Dallas.
-With the interaction of three different age populations--elementary students, high school students and community members--different age populations will be able to learn from one another.
-The following paper provides an overview of the existing research for intergenerational and community based programs and best practices based upon this knowledge.
+With the interaction of three different age populations--elementary students, high school students, and teachers/community members--different age populations will be able to learn from one another.
+The following paper provides an overview of the existing research for intergenerational and community-based programs and best practices based upon this knowledge.

 According to the Glossary of Education Reform, community-based learning is defined as “a wide variety of instructional methods and programs that educators use to connect what is being taught in schools to their surrounding communities, including local institutions, history, literature, cultural heritage, and natural environments” (Glossary of Education 2014).
 The Rather Project depends on the community of Lake Dallas to participate in and contribute to the program so that it reaches its full potential.
 Overall, the program will give students the opportunity to interact with the local community when they learn about different occupations and how they function within the context of the city (Melaville 2006).
 By setting a precedent for greater interaction, the Rather Project will create an environment where community members and high school students stay involved in the lives of younger students.